The Sefaria Linker API

-The Sefaria Linker relies on a POST API, documented below.
+The Sefaria Linker relies on a POST API, as documented below.

 Introduction